ibm-cloud-docs/discovery-data/migrate-to-v2.md

 You can reuse some of the models that you created in v1 with your v2 project.

 Smart Document Understading (SDU) models
-:   You can use an SDU model that you built in v1.
-However, you cannot edit the migrated SDU model in v2.
-If you want to reuse a model as-is, you can [export it from v1](/docs/discovery?topic=discovery-sdu#import){: external} and [import the SDU model](/docs/discovery-data?topic=discovery-data-configuring-fields#import) to v2.
+:   You can import an SDU model that was built with Discovery v1 into Discovery v2.
+However, the performance of the model might differ between versions.
+Compare the results of the v1 SDU model in v2 to verify that the behavior is the same.
+You cannot edit the imported v1 SDU model.
+If the imported model can't recognize document elements that it recognized in v1 and that are important to your use case, you must re-create the SDU model in the Discovery v2 product user interface.
+For more information, see [Exporting SDU models](/docs/discovery?topic=discovery-sdu#import){: external} in the v1 documentation and [importing the SDU model](/docs/discovery-data?topic=discovery-data-configuring-fields#import) in the v2 documentation.

 Machine learning models
 :   You cannot deploy models directly to {{site.data.keyword.discoveryshort}} v2 service instances from {{site.data.keyword.knowledgestudioshort}}.
 Instead, you must export the machine learning models from {{site.data.keyword.knowledgestudioshort}}, and then import them into {{site.data.keyword.discoveryshort}}.
 The model must have been exported from {{site.data.keyword.knowledgestudioshort}} after 16 July 2020.
 If you have a model that was exported before that date, you must reexport the model from {{site.data.keyword.knowledgestudioshort}}.
 Only paid {{site.data.keyword.knowledgestudioshort}} plans support exporting models.